-The good folks at the Society of American Baseball Research have chosen the finalists for their 2015 Analytic Conference Research Awards.
-The Hardball Times is flattered to have the most pieces nominated, but also be the only blog with nominees in each category.
+The good folks at the Society of American Baseball Research have chosen the finalists for their 2016 Analytic Conference Research Awards.
+The Hardball Times is once again flattered to have the most pieces nominated, and also be the only blog with nominees in each category.
 It speaks to the great writers we have here at […]

 Whetting your appetite with some select passages from this year’s Annual.